 Like another really big opportunity (ironically, with that same boss, about 5 years later) on my first day at work the two of us doing makeup together and I spilled a bottle of prosaid (that’s a white, very strong prosthetic adhesive, to those who don’t know) down the front of the actor we were making up at the time.
 Yep, I was nervous.

 Luckily, the actor was wearing a big protective makeup cape.
 “Don’t do anything without a cape!”

 And it kind of broke the ice a little.
-But yep, I got nervous.
+I got nervous.
 It happens.

 Yep, I make mistakes too.

 Sometimes, makeup techniques are hard to pick up and implement.
 But within the solid walls of The Makeup Refinery, there is the opportunity to learn.